eliflores/i-have-it/README.md

 * Node v8.7.0
 * Express 4.16.2

+### Front-end
+The Front-end side of the application was developed in a separate repository, here[https://github.com/mignonnesaurus/i-have-it-web] and you can see it running [here](https://mignonnesaurus.github.io/i-have-it-web/)

 ## Acknowledgments
 * To [Ann Greenberg](https://github.com/anngreenberg) for the inspiration on the Project idea.
 * To [Armagan Amcalar](https://github.com/dashersw/) for the amazing JavaScript Crash Course.